-Kombucha has proved to have powerful immune boosting properties, which in turn bolster your natural defenses against bad bacteria and viruses that ultimately harm your health.
+Kombucha has proved , over decades, to have powerful immune boosting properties, which in turn bolster your natural defenses against bad bacteria and viruses that ultimately harm your health.

 It's important to note that the digestive system and immune system are closely intertwined; the lining of the intestines creates antibodies that help protect the body, according to John Hopkins Medicine.
 A huge portion of the immune system is found in the gut, more specifically about 70 percent, according to a study.

-As a result of both the original ingredients and the fermentation process, the main chemical components of kombucha are acetic acid and a rich concentration of B vitamins, as well as many enzymes, antioxidants, and amino acids
+As a result of both the raw, natural ingredients and the fermentation process, the main chemical components of Kombucha are acetic acid and a rich concentration of B-Vitamins, as well as many Digestive Enzymes, Antioxidants, Lactic and Amino acids

-Kombucha made from black or green tea appears to have strong antibacterial properties, particularly against infection-causing bacteria and Candida yeasts
+Kombucha made from black or green tea and has strong antibacterial properties, particularly against infection-causing bacteria and Candida yeasts

 SCIENTIFICALLY proven benefits of Kombucha are:

 Improves digestion - Rich source of Probiotics

 Antibacterial - Kills off infectious bad bacteria

 Improves LDL & HDL markers - Reducing risk of heart disease